Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 ```

 ApiKey refers to an App Insights [api key](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-resources-app-insights-keys?view=azure-bot-service-4.0#api-key).
 That key is used to execute the log query and use the results to populate the template that is used as a message to Microsoft Teams.
 The key must have permissions to read data.
+If the context is an empty object the results won't be populated in the template.

 ### Log Analytics specific context